-- The language needed to be simple to encourage its use. - It needed to be sufficiently flexible to describe all current MsAb formats and all those that could be envisioned in future. - As well as standard antibody domains, it needed to be able to describe modified domains (e.g. knobs-into-holes), non-antibody domains and chemical conjugation. - Interactions between domains and (multiple) disulphide linking domains needed to be described. - The specificity of different $V{\rm H}/V{\rm L}$ domains needed to be indicated. - Three types of connection between domains needed to be allowed: normal peptide connections between domains, natural (or engineered) hinge regions and artificial (engineered) peptide linkers. - AbML needed to support additional optional comments including general notes, types of additional domains, modifications and region lengths.
+• The language needed to be simple to encourage its use, but

+- sufficiently flexible to describe all current MsAb formats and all those that could be envisioned in future. - As well as standard antibody domains, it needed to be able to describe modified domains (e.g., KIH), non-antibody domains and chemical conjugation. - Interactions between domains and (multiple) disulfides linking domains needed to be described. - The specificity of different V_H/V_L domains needed to be indicated. - Three types of connection between domains needed to be allowed: normal peptide connections between domains, natural (or engineered) hinge regions and artificial (engineered) peptide linkers. - AbML needed to support additional optional comments including general notes, types of additional domains, modifications, and region lengths.